Educators - Know Your Stuff!

 Instead, get to know all of the supporting documents and readings available for free.
 Sign up

 Here are some handy downloads that you can save in your iBooks for later.
 It's important to go to the source.
 Get the original documents (not re-writes of them).
-Most documents pertaining to the NQF are produced by the Australian Government and The Department of Education and Training.
+Most documents pertaining to the NQF are produced by the Australian Government, The Department of Education and Training, and most recently the Australian Children’s Education and Care Quality Authority .
+Below are some more references and links to get you started.